-Check out Roanoke Mountain Adventures, the Roanoke Chapter of the International Mountain Bicycling Association, Downshift Hand Crafted Bikes & Brews, UnderDog Bikes, and Ride Solutions to choose the best option for you and/or your group.
+Check out Roanoke Mountain Adventures, the Blue Ridge Off-Road Cyclists (BROC), Downshift Hand Crafted Bikes & Brews, UnderDog Bikes, and Ride Solutions to choose the best option for you and/or your group.

 Many cities boast about close proximity to the mountains, but Roanoke is one of the only cities in the U.S. featuring a mountain within the city limits – and it’s a fantastic spot for mountain biking!
 Located less than three miles from Downtown Roanoke, Mill Mountain Park offers nearly 10 miles of trails across 650 acres of mountaintop space.
 The Mill Mountain Full Pull is a great route for riding every mountain biking trail in the park, and you’ll get to check out the awesome view of the city from the Roanoke Star & Overlook.